tshele/Convert-any-website-to-IOS-and-Android-with-Cordova/README.md

 * Click enter on your terminal(enter password if asked)
 * After project is created, cd <name of your app> in my case cd artificialdev then click enter
-* Then on your terminal type sudo cordova platform add iOS android
+* Then on your terminal type sudo cordova platform add ios android
 *

 ### NEXT STEPS